neo4j/graphql/docs/rfcs/rfc-034-auth.md

 The directive can be applied to individual objects, interfaces and fields, but can also be applied as a schema extension to enable global authentication.

-#### Authorization

-The `@authorization` directive will not have a static definition, as the definition will be different depending on which location it has been applied in.

-The usage of the `@authorization` directive implies that authentication is required.

-##### JWT Payload
+#### PROPOSAL: JWT payload specification

-Proposal: allow users to provide a schema describing what their JWT payload looks like.
-For example, this could be a JSON schema:
+Allow users to provide a schema describing what their JWT payload looks like.
+For example, this could be a JSON schema passed into the auth configuration:

 ```jsonschema
 {